endlessDoomsayer/AI_for_social_good/scheduling_problem/README.md

 ### 4.3
 Finds the optimal scheduling if we can use imported energy.
 `_4_3_scip.py` solves it as a MIP model using SCIP.

+## Utilities
+The project includes several utility components:
+- `combine_data.py`: this script merges data from NILM and the solar panel predictor to generate comprehensive datasets.
+It can produce data for both industrial and residential scenarios, including modified versions.
+- `output/` folder: contains sample results generated using example data.
+- `main.py`: this script executes the four processing phases sequentially, saving the results to the appropriate files.
+It also leverages `run_models.py` during execution.